 These efforts resulted in more than 250,000 publications being downloaded in 184 countries and an annual readership growth rate of over 100%.

 Brazil´s drew attention of the international community to the substantial progress achieved in poverty reduction and inequality resulting from over a decade of the Bolsa Familia conditional cash transfer program and other successful social policies.

 Achievements included a steep reduction of the number of Brazilian citizens living below the national poverty line (from R$ 170 in 2016).
 According to the World Bank, more than 29 million people emerged from poverty in Brazil during the phase of socioeconomic progress between 2003 and 2014.

-This feat brought 455 delegations from 107 countries to Brazil between 2011 and 2016 to learn about topics such as conditional cash transfer programs, food and nutritional security, social welfare, productive inclusion, and monitoring and assessment.
+This achievement awakened international interest and led to 455 delegations from 107 countries coming to Brazil between 2011 and 2016 to familiarize themselves with subjects such as conditional income transfer, food and nutritional security, social assistance, productive inclusion, monitoring and evaluation, etc.

 The technical material produced by WWP – case studies, fact sheets, videos, seminars and so on – is targeted not only at public policy makers, managers and researchers but also at a wider general readership.